-Taking an eco-friendly and environmentally conscious attitude to how we recycle our waste materials makes a huge difference to the way we live our lives daily – and the way we shape the future of the planet for future generations.
-We can all take a pro-active approach to doing our bit and making a positive contribution when it comes to reducing unnecessary waste and protecting the planet.
+Taking an eco-friendly and environmentally conscious attitude to how we recycle our waste materials makes a huge difference to the way we live our lives daily.
+It also impacts the way we shape the future of the planet for future generations.
+We can all take a pro-active approach to doing our bit.
+We can all help with making a positive contribution when it comes to reducing unnecessary waste and protecting the planet.

 Recycling, however, can often be a mind-boggling and perplexing affair, if you are new to recycling.
-In addition, there are often updates to what can be recycled and how so here are a few recycling tips to get you started.
+In addition, there are often updates to what can be recycled and how.
+Therefore, here are a few recycling tips to get you started.

 Image by: ep.Sos.de

-Here then, are some of the most common items when it comes to household waste – along with a few pointers as to how you can best recycle them.
+Here is how to handle some of the most common items when it comes to household waste.
+I hope you find these pointers as to how you can best recycle them helpful.

 Recycling Tips For Paper